Occupational Therapy at UnityPoint Health - Des Moines

 Occupational therapy (OT) treatment helps individuals who have a physical, sensory or cognitive disability live an independent life as much as possible.
-Occupational therapists help persons of all ages participate in the things they want or need to do through the use of activities.
-This could mean helping injured individuals recover their skills, assisting a child with disabilities with participating in school or social situations or helping older adults who are experiencing cognitive or physical changes.
+Occupational therapists help people participate in the things they want or need to do through the use of activities.
+This could mean helping injured individuals recover their skills, or helping older adults who are experiencing cognitive or physical changes.

 Where is occupational therapy offered?

 OT can be provided in a variety of settings.
 These settings include: